siwoolol/SiwooAC/README.md

 ## SiwooAC
 SiwooAC is an open-source and free Anti-Cheat solution for SMP Servers.
-This Anti-Cheat Plugin is Extremely Resource-Friendly: [See Performance Reports](#run-performancestability-report)
+This Anti-Cheat Plugin is Extremely Resource-Friendly: [View Performance Reports](#run-performancestability-report)
 > You can edit/remix this project under the [License](LICENSE).

 ## How to Use
 [Download the Latest Release](https://github.com/siwoolol/SiwooAC/releases) and Simply Put it in your plugins Folder/Directory.

 ## Support The Project
-You Could Support The Creator By either [Donating Via Paypal](https://paypal.me/ss2uang/) or Starring the Project.
+You Could Support The Creator By Either [Donating Via Paypal](https://paypal.me/ss2uang/) or Starring the Project.

 ## Common Asked Questions (FAQ)